yorkbill/get-support/bxnui.md

 ## BXNUI0016E
 **Message**: The apps and services weren't retrieved because a {{site.data.keyword.Bluemix_notm}} page didn't load.

-For instructions to fix this problem, see the [Why do I encounter console pages that don't load?](/docs/account?topic=account-accessing#accessing){: external}.
+For instructions to fix this problem, see the [Why do I encounter console pages that don't load?](/docs/account?topic=account-ts_err).

 ## BXNUI0017E
 **Message**: The service instance wasn't retrieved because a problem occurred contacting Cloud Foundry.